samergain/local-up/README.md

 ![Screen #1](./client/src/images/Clients_and_Tickets_from_adminpage.PNG)

-## Final-Thoughts
+## Future Developments:
-The Developer portal is a big add along with the ability to chat with an agent.
+The project is still under development.
+The next step is building the 'Developers Portal' and 'Live Chat' service for the clients.